g-jackson/cs4098/README.md

 * This compiled executable is the only part of the peos repository that this project requires.

 ### Requirements for OpenEMR
-To install openEMR on an Ubunutu 14.04 build the following dependancies must be met from the  [Openemr Dependancy Page](http://www.open-emr.org/wiki/index.php/OpenEMR_System_Architecture#OpenEMR_Dependencies):
+To install openEMR on an Ubunutu 14.04 build the following dependencies must be met from the  [Openemr Dependency Page](http://www.open-emr.org/wiki/index.php/OpenEMR_System_Architecture#OpenEMR_Dependencies):

 Libraries: